allenai/s2orc/README.md

 2. We're investigating computer-vision tools to clean up the Grobid parser output.

-3. A PDF-to-S2ORC JSON service.
+3. ~A PDF-to-S2ORC JSON service.~ - See s2orc-doc2json

 #### Longer-term (thinking about it, but won't be for a while)

 1. We have extracted images and would also like to release these with S2ORC, but licensing/copyright around images is a bit tricky (they're separately licensed from the papers themselves).

-## Latest
+## S2ORC releases

 **Release: 2020-07-05**